jonathanschilling/fftw_tutorial/README.md

 The *R* coordinate is a real-valued quantity which implies that a two-dimensional `c2r` DFT provided by FFTW can be used to perform the backward transform in order to evaluate the flux surface geometry.
+One further issue consists in the fact that the definition of the Fourier geometry employed in VMEC uses an angle argument *m θ - n ζ* where the two-dimensional DFT written out above uses *m θ + n ζ*.
+The Fourier coefficients coming from VMEC have to be inserted into the positions corresponding to the reverse sign of *n* in the input array given to FFTW in order to resolve this pecularity.